pomerium/documentation/content/docs/get-started/fundamentals/core/tcp-routes.md

 ### Connect with Pomerium CLI

-Now, use Pomerium CLI’s `tcp` command to connect to the Redis service
+Now, use Pomerium CLI's `tcp` command to connect to the Redis service

 ```shell-session
 $ pomerium-cli tcp redis.localhost.pomerium.io:6379 --listen localhost:6379